emb417/wccls-data/README.md

 ## Automation Setup
 Automation files are included for Mac OS X.
-* com.wccls.Unhold.plist (global LaunchAgent) curls the server at /unhold every 15 from 9-8 (open hours)
+* com.wccls.News.plist (global LaunchAgent) curls the server at /news every 15 from 9-8 (open hours)

 To setup plists, try LaunchControl for nice GUI experience, or show your 1337 skillz with cp and launchctl:
-* sudo cp com.wccls.Unhold.plist /Library/LaunchAgents/.
+* sudo cp com.wccls.News.plist /Library/LaunchAgents/.
-* launchctl load /Library/LaunchAgents/com.wccls.Unhold.plist
+* launchctl load /Library/LaunchAgents/com.wccls.News.plist

 Included is a shell script that interacts with messages on a mac:
 * imessage.sh is called by an index.js child_process
   * NOTE: make sure this script is executable (hint: chmod)

+# Global modules
+* server handles logging and routing
+* scraper "crawls" the site
+* parser uses cheerio to pull data out of the html

 # App Modules
 The app dir is divided into modules, each including:
 * a route in server.js
-* a named dir, e.g. unhold
+* a named dir, e.g. news
 * an index.js containing the express app
-* a scraper responsible for making the network calls
+* a config.json for default values
-* a parser using cheerio to pull data from the html

-## Unholdables Module
+## News Module

 ### Config Setup
 * Modify config.json